 There will be various buoys on the swim course.
-There will be yellow and orange buoys to mark the course as well as various other coloured buoys to indicate, for example, turns or exits.
-Our speakers will explain the swim course in detail before the start and will also talk about it during the race briefing.
+Both yellow and / or orange buoys, which mark the course, as well as various other coloured buoys, which, for example, draw attention to turns or the exit.
+Our speakers will explain the swim course in detail before the start and this will also be discussed during the race briefing.